wspl/cursor-2-claude-code-proxy/README.md

 ## Known Issues

 - Aborting a request may cause partial information loss (needs further debugging)
-- After Cursor performs context summarization, you need to send the continue command twice to proceed
 - Tool use with image responses may not work correctly

 ## License